CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Task 2: Upload your own data

-In this step, we will be using Porche's owner manual for Taycan, Panamera, and Cayenne models.
+In this step, we will be using Porsche's owner manual for Taycan, Panamera, and Cayenne models.

 1. In the Playground section, click on **Chat (1)**.
 Then, under the **Setup** tab in the **Chat playground**, click on **Add your data (2)** and then click **+ Add a data source (3)** section.